TrautsNottus/trautsnottus.github.io/_docs/pupil/class-log.md

 - Award behaviour and achievement points to pupils
 - Capture thoughts, notes, pictures, evidence
 - Find details about an individual pupil, fast
-- Sort and filter your class
+- Sort and filter your
+- and more cool shiz
+- and more